 An example of a BeyondTrust clustered deployment that uses time zone offset traffic node selection is the Paxton Thomas support organization, http://support.paxtonthomas.com.
 Representatives are located in different geographic locations: Boston, Oakland, and London.
 Paxton Thomas has datacenters in Dallas, Oakland, Boston, and London.
 Paxton Thomas chooses the Dallas datacenter as the location for the primary master node based on its available resources, such as rack space, adequate power and cooling, sufficient bandwidth, and its central location.

 Primary Node Selection and Setup

-Paxton Thomas chooses a B300 appliance to serve as their primary master node, as they will have less than 300 concurrent logged in representatives at one given time.
+Paxton Thomas chooses a B300 B Series Appliance to serve as their primary master node, as they will have less than 300 concurrent logged in representatives at one given time.
 Paxton Thomas’s failover strategy is to place a second B300 in its Boston datacenter to serve as the backup master node for the cluster.
 Therefore, if there is a total outage in the Dallas datacenter, operations can fail over to the backup master located in Boston.
-Since the primary and backup appliances reside on different network segments, Paxton will be required to use either the DNS or NAT swing approach as part of its failover process.
+Since the primary and backup B Series Appliances reside on different network segments, Paxton will be required to use either the DNS or NAT swing approach as part of its failover process.

 Traffic Node Considerations

 After deciding where the primary and backup nodes will reside, Paxton Thomas then examines where the majority of the customers being supported are located.
 After reviewing historical trends of closed support tickets, it is evident that a majority of the sessions are confined to either the east or west coast, with the remaining sessions located in either the central US or in Europe.